 Gordon Alcorn – Involved with Verne Sankey in a kidnapping, Alcorn was sent to Leavenworth Federal Prison.

 John William Anglin and Alfred Clarence Anglin – Georgia bank robbers who were arrested in 1956 and ultimately sent to Alcatraz.
 They escaped in June 1962 was never seen again.
 Also See: A Daring Escape From Alcatraz.

 Albert Anastasia (1902-1957) – Born Umberto Anastasio, he was one of the most ruthless and feared Cosa Nostra mobsters in United States history.
-A founder of both the American Mafia and Murder, Inc. during the prewar era and during most of the 1950s, Anastasia was boss of what would become the modern Gambino crime family.
+A founder of both the American Mafia and Murder, Inc. during the prewar era and most of the 1950s, Anastasia was the boss of the modern Gambino crime family.

-Theodore “Blackie” Audett – A prisoner of Alcatraz, Audett claimed to have been a Barker-Karpis Gang, but this has been disputed by the facts.
+Theodore “Blackie” Audett – A prisoner of Alcatraz, Audett claimed to have been a member Barker-Karpis Gang, but the facts have disputed this.
 He was a jailhouse author noted for his fantastic claims about other prisoners and his own life.
 While in Alcatraz, he was also known to have been a snitch who was a defense witness in the 1946 Blast-Out Trial.

 Abe Axler – A member of the Purple Gang, Axler was assassinated in November 1933.

 Harvey John Bailey (1887-1979) – A partner of Machine Gun Kelly, Bailey was considered one of the most successful bank robbers of the 1920s; Bailey stole over a million dollars.
 He was thought to have been involved in the Kansas City Union Station Massacre.
 He was eventually captured and spent 31 years in prison.
 He died at the age of 91 in Joplin, Missouri.